Homotopy groups of cubical sets: Abstract homotopy theory

-\begin{definition} A \emph{model category} is a category $\cat{C}$ along with three subcategories of \emph{cofibrations}, \emph{fibrations}, and \emph{weak equivalences} such that (in what follows, an \emph{acyclic cofibration} is a map which is both a cofibration and a weak equivalence whereas an \emph{acyclic fibration} is a map which is both a fibration and a weak equivalence): \begin{enumerate} \item weak equivalences satisfy two-out-of-three; \item all three subcategories are closed under retracts; \item every isomorphism of $\cat{C}$ is in all three subcategories; \item every map in $\cat{C}$ factors both as a cofibration followed by an acyclic fibration and as an acyclic cofibration followed by a fibration; \item acyclic cofibrations have the left lifting property with respect to fibrations, i.e.~any commutative square whose left leg is an acyclic cofibration and whose right leg is a fibration admits a lift; \item cofibrations have the left lifting property with respect to acyclic fibrations. \end{enumerate} \end{definition} \begin{example}[{\cite[Thm.~2.4.19]{hovey}}] The category $\Top$ of compactly-generated weakly Haussdorf spaces is a model category where \begin{itemize} \item cofibrations are retracts of CW-inclusions; \item fibrations are Serre fibrations; \item weak equivalences are maps $f \from X \to Y$ which induce isomorphisms $\pi_n(X,x) \to \pi_n(Y,f(x))$ for all $x \in X$ and $n \geq 0$. \end{itemize} \end{example} \begin{example}[{\cite[Prop.~2.1.5]{cisinski:presheaves}, \cite[Thm.~3.6.5]{hovey}}] The category $\sSet$ of simplicial sets (i.e.~functors $\Simp^\op \to \Set$) is a model category where \begin{itemize} \item cofibrations are monomorphisms; \item fibrations are maps which have the right lifting property with respect to all horn inclusions; \item weak equivalences are maps $X \to Y$ such that, for any Kan complex $Z$, the precomposition map $[Y, Z] \to [X, Z]$ is a bijection on homotopy classes of maps. \end{itemize} \end{example} \begin{example}[{\cite[pg.~5]{hovey}}] Given a model category $\cat{M}$ and an object $A \in \cat{M}$, the slice category $A \downarrow \cat{M}$ of maps $A \to X$ in $\cat{M}$ is a model category where all three classes are created by the projection functor $A \downarrow \cat{M} \to \cat{M}$.
+where $f$ is an acyclic cofibration and $g$ is a fibration admits a lift); \item cofibrations have the left lifting property with respect to acyclic fibrations. \end{enumerate} \end{definition} \begin{example}[{\cite[Thm.~2.4.19]{hovey},\cite[Prop.~8.3]{dwyer-spalinski}}] The category $\Top$ of topological spaces is a model category where \begin{itemize} \item cofibrations are retracts of generalized cell inclusions (cf.~\cite[Rem.~8.8 \& Prop.~8.9]{dwyer-spalinski}); \item fibrations are Serre fibrations; \item weak equivalences are maps $f \from X \to Y$ which induce both a bijection $\pi_0 X \to \pi_0 Y$ on path components and an isomorphism $\pi_n(X,x) \to \pi_n(Y,f(x))$ for all $x \in X$ and $n \geq 1$. \end{itemize} \end{example} \begin{example}[{\cite[Prop.~2.1.5]{cisinski:presheaves}, \cite[Thm.~3.6.5]{hovey}}] The category $\sSet$ of simplicial sets (i.e.~functors $\Simp^\op \to \Set$) is a model category where \begin{itemize} \item cofibrations are monomorphisms; \item fibrations are maps which have the right lifting property with respect to all horn inclusions; \item weak equivalences are maps $X \to Y$ such that, for any Kan complex $Z$, the precomposition map $[Y, Z] \to [X, Z]$ is a bijection on homotopy classes of maps. \end{itemize} Readers familiar with the work of Quillen \cite{quillen:homotopical-algebra} may find this description of weak equivalences somewhat surprising, as they are often defined as maps inducing isomorphisms on geometric realizations (see \cref{ex:realization} below).
+The two definitions are equivalent by \cite[Lem.~I.4.1]{goerss-jardine}, \cite[Thm.~1.2.10.ii]{hovey}, and the Yoneda lemma. \end{example} \begin{example}[{\cite[pg.~5]{hovey}}] Given a model category $\cat{M}$ and an object $A \in \cat{M}$, the slice category $A \downarrow \cat{M}$ of maps $A \to X$ in $\cat{M}$ is a model category where all three classes are created by the projection functor $A \downarrow \cat{M} \to \cat{M}$.
 That is, a morphism in $A \downarrow \cat{M}$ is a cofibration/fibration/weak equivalence if the underlying map in $\cat{M}$ is. \end{example}

 When drawing a diagram in a model category, we occasionally depict a cofibration by a hooked arrow $X \ito Y$, a fibration by a two-headed arrow $X \twoheadrightarrow Y$, and a weak equivalence by an arrow $X \xrightarrow{\sim} Y$ labelled with a tilde.